MetLife Stadium: Design and planning

 Ten giant HD-ready light emitting diode (LED) pylons, located at the north, south, east, and west entrances, display videos of the team currently in-house.
 The pylons measure approximately 54 ft high by 20 ft wide.
+The west entrance features a 400 ft long and 40 ft "Great Wall" that can rotate to display photographic murals of the Giants and Jets on game days and customized images for concerts and other events.
 Inside, are four 30 ft by 116 ft HD video displays, and hang from each corner of the upper deck.
+In 2025, the four corner video boards were upgraded with 8MM high-resolution LED boards along with a new stadium wide audio system featuring over 1,000 new speakers in the seating bowl.